Estimated reading time: 2 mins

 Conduct Yourself With Integrity Until the Very End

 It’s important to be upstanding and retain your integrity even when things are falling apart for your business.
-If you start acting irrationally or taking things out on other people, you will only damage your own reputation and your ability to bounce back later.
+If you start acting irrationally or taking things out on other people, you will only damage your own reputation and your ability to bounce back later – particularly when it comes to small business finances.
 Clearly, that’s not what you want, so try to be aware of how you’re conducting yourself and how it might be perceived by others.

 Do Things Properly and by the Book